woodrdk/IT328DatingApp/README.md

 # IT328DatingApp
-IT 328 Assignment for Dating App
+IT 328 Dating App Assignment

+This is a false dating app to learn more about PHP and FatFree Framework